humdrum-tools/humdrum-documentation/guide/ch04/index.md

 Notice that the <span class="rep">pitch</span> representation uses the same system for representing barlines as <span class="rep">kern</span>.
-In fact, all of the pitch-related representations described in this chapter make use of the so-called `common system` for representing barlines.
+In fact, all of the pitch-related representations described in this chapter make use of the so-called ‘common system’ for representing barlines.

 ## German Tonhöhe ##